Gordian adjacency for torus knots: Introduction

+Equivalently, a knot $K_1$ is Gordian adjacent to $K_2$ if $K_2$ can be unknotted via $K_1$, that is, if there exists a minimal unknotting sequence for $K_2$ that contains $K_1$.
+A \emph{minimal unknotting sequence} for a knot $K$ is a sequence of $u(K)+1$ knots starting with $K$ and ending with the unknot $O$ such that any two consecutive knots are related by a crossing change, see Baader~\cite{Baader_UnknottingTK}.
+The name `Gordian adjacency' is motivated by the connection to algebraic adjacency, see below.
+Gordian adjacency is a partial order.

-For two coprime natural numbers $n\geq2$ and $m\geq2$ we denote by $T(n,m)=T(m,n)$ the (positive) \emph{torus knot} obtained as the standard closure of the $n$-strand positive braid $(\sigma_1\cdots\sigma_{n-1})^m$ or alternatively as the knot of the singularity $x^n-y^m$, see Section~\ref{sec:algebraically}.
-The \emph{index} of a torus knot $T(n,m)$ is the minimum of $n$ and $m$.
+For two coprime positive integers $n\geq2$ and $m\geq2$, we denote by $T(n,m)=T(m,n)$ the (positive) \emph{torus knot} obtained as the standard closure of the $n$-strand positive braid $(\sigma_1\cdots\sigma_{n-1})^m$ or alternatively as the knot of the singularity $x^n-y^m$, see Section~\ref{sec:algebraically}.
+The \emph{braid index} of a torus knot $T(n,m)$ is the minimum of $n$ and $m$.